Home

 Open With a Hook and Finish Strong

 As you hone in on the close, don’t feel pressured to assert a specific moral takeaway.
-What the admissions committee is after is something with greater impact—an insight that is unique to the things you have learned and that have helped shape your convictions and the path for your career.
+What the admissions committee is after is what you hope to achieve by pursuing this degree.

 Tips for the Writing Process